michaelfelman-git/Beginners-Guide-to-Python/09) Files - Input & Output/README.md

-The text files are required for some of the cells in the jupyter notebook to run.
+The text files are required for some of the cells in the jupyter notebooks to run.